 College Level Examination Program (CLEP) are comprehensive tests given in specific subjects to earn credit without taking the course.

 Compass Math Placement Exam is a computer based assessment that is free to all MSU students and takes about one hour to complete.
+Results from this exam are used to place students into the appropriate level of Math.

 Comprehensive Test is a test that covers all material covered in a course.